 When it comes to the differences in the handrail kits, attaching the rail to the handrail brackets is where there is the most diversity.
 Some railings will be much easier to attach than others.

+Only some of our kits will require tube caps, where the rail itself extends beyond the post.
 Once your entire handrail is assembled, you'll want to tap the tube caps into any exposed ends of the rails and posts.
 It is best to do this with a rubber mallet.
 If you don't have a rubber mallet, then cover the cap with a piece of cardboard to protect the metal from scratches while you tap it in with a standard hammer.

 Our experts will help you select the items you need to complete the project.